zooniverse/messenger/README.md

 ## Project

-A Panoptes project.  `Project#id` is consistent with Panoptes project ids.
+A Panoptes project.  `Project#id` is consistent with Panoptes project ids and should be set manually.

 #### Relationships